Logo Icon

 The difference between cash book and pass book may arise due to the following reasons:

-• Differences caused by errors committed in recording transactions like transactions recorded twice in the cashbook/passbook, direct payments by the bank, bills collected by the bank on behalf of the customer, etc
+• Differences are caused by errors in recording transactions, such as transactions recorded twice in the cashbook/passbook, direct payments by the bank, bills collected by the bank on behalf of the customer, etc.

-To help you get an idea about the type of questions that will be asked in the exam, we have provided some Class 11 Accountancy Importnat Questions for Bank Reconciliation here.
+To help you understand the type of questions that will be asked in the exam, we have provided some Class 11 Accountancy Important Questions for Bank Reconciliation here.

 Q1.
-State the need for the preparation of a bank reconciliation statement.
+State the need to prepare a bank reconciliation statement.

 Ans: Preparing a bank reconciliation statement is necessary for: